chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 4. User has a feed containing posts from friends.
 5. User can block or unfollow other users.

-### *Step 2: Design Deep Dive (15 - 25 minutes)
+### Step 2: Design Deep Dive (15 - 25 minutes)
+>[!important]
+When considering the features of your design, prioritize a forward-thinking approach that allows for future functionality.
+Ensure your design is flexible, accommodating potential expansions and enhancements seamlessly.
+Focus on building a foundation that supports scalability, making it easier to integrate additional features in the future.
+Think holistically about the design, anticipating potential modifications and advancements, and ensure that the architecture is adaptable to evolving requirements.
+This foresightedness will contribute to a more sustainable and extensible system over time.

-Delve into the design by following the flow from Database to Server/Services (Architecture) to Client Side.
+*Delve into the design by following the flow from Database to Server/Services (Architecture) to Client Side design.

 - **Database:**
   - Create an Entity Relationship Diagram (ERD) to define relationships.